-If there’s one thing we’ve learnt this year it’s that the most important part of your wedding day is the moment you exchange vows.
+If there’s one thing we’ve learnt since living through a global pandemic, it’s that the most important part of your wedding day is the moment you exchange vows.
 This is the moment you make promises to one another and declare your love for each other.
 So we can all agree that wedding vows are incredibly important!
 This is why you might be considering writing your wedding vows instead of using something that has already been written.
 We’re here to give you some helpful tips on where to start and what to keep in mind when writing your wedding vows.

 Get started early